 To get to the village of Melidoni, drive along the old road from Rethymno to Iraklio, turning left at the small town of Perama.
 Perama is the regional centre, and it’s worth spending a couple of hours here to soak up the atmosphere of a small Cretan town that has been left untouched by tourism.
 When you get to Melidoni, you’ll find the cave, another 2km away, signposted.

 Since a few years you have to pay an entrance fee.
-In the year 2017 the entrance to the Melidoni Cave is €4.
+In the year 2023 the entrance to the Melidoni-Cave will be about €4.
 The cave comprises several chambers with impressive stalactites, but you can only visit the main chamber.
 There are stairs and a path leading to the cave.
 Melidoni cave is famous across Crete due to its history: in 1824 all 300 inhabitants of Melidoni hid there, trying to flee the wrath of the Turkish army.
 However, the Turkish army soon found them, and all 300 died from asphyxiation when the army lit a big fire at the cave’s entrance.
 In the area at the sea are the two nice holiday villages Panormo Crete and Bali Crete.

 More Information about the Meldoni Cave you can find on this link.